 How you cut your cigar depends on its shape, first and foremost.
 For the purposes of this primer, we’ll go with the most common type of cigar that has a rounded head (the part that you smoke) with a cap.
 A well-made cigar typically has a very smooth cap that’s actually the only part of the cigar that’s adhered with vegetable-based glue.
 If you cut below this cap line, the cigar will start to come unraveled as you smoke, if not immediately.
 This can ruin the cigar smoking experience because bits of tobacco will end up in your mouth, and the wrapper will come undone, which affects the taste, as well as how it smokes.

-Use a straight, two-finger guillotine cutter with curved blades.
-Avoid the single, straight blade because it can crush the head on one side, especially if it’s not razor sharp.
+- Step 1: Use a straight, two-finger guillotine cutter with curved blades.
+Avoid the single, straight blade because it can crush the head on one side or create an uneven cut, especially if it’s not razor sharp.
 You don’t need an expensive cutter to get a precise cut, but high-quality versions from Davidoff, Dunhill, Xikar have actual warranties and have proven themselves for years.
 You can still get good cutters on Amazon and at most cigar shops.
 Prior to cutting the cigar, make sure it has been properly humidified.
 A dry cigar will feel overly firm to the touch and should not be smoked because it will likely crack and split when it is cut and smoked.
 An overly moist cigar will be spongy and can fail during the cutting process due to a wet wrapper.
 A properly humidified cigar will have some give to it, and it will feel mildly soft to the touch but should remain firm.

-When it comes to lighting up, you should only use a wood match, a thin strip of cedar, or a butane lighter.
+When it comes to lighting cigars, you should only use a wood match, a thin strip of cedar, or a butane lighter.
 None of these will impart any chemical flavor and are relatively neutral.
 Avoid using cardboard matches or lighters that use lighter fluid because they will change the way your cigar tastes.
-A butane torch lighter is ideal because it provides the best flame control when lighting.
+A wooden cigar match might be the easiest lighting tool to come by.
+But, a butane torch lighter or is ideal because it provides the best flame control when lighting.
+If you already have one, a Zippo lighter is a good choice as well.
+If you do use a Zippo, make sure you get yourself the butane lighter insert as a standard Zippo uses lighter fluid.
 Never touch the foot of the cigar (the opposite of the end that goes in your mouth) with the actual visible flame because you will singe the wrapper and turn it black.
 This also affects the way your cigar tastes.
 Also, don’t crank up your lighter all the way to F-14 fighter jet afterburner mode.
 Turn it down to about halfway.
 This decreases the likelihood that you’ll burn the wrapper.

 If your cigar is well-constructed, it may still be lit after letting it rest for a minute.
 If not, carefully and lightly re-toast the foot.
 You can now smoke it by drawing air in gently but don’t inhale (ever).
 Cigar smoke is about flavor and not about filling your lungs with smoke as you might with a cigarette.
 Draw the smoke into your mouth and let it fill it with rich flavors.
 Allow the smoke to escape without blowing hard.
 Be careful not to draw in too much air or to draw smoke in too often so as to render the cigar overly hot within the filler tobacco.
 Not only does an overly hot cigar affect the taste negatively by allowing too much tar to build up at the tip, it can also mess with its construction, and the cigar can start to come apart or split, especially if it is even slightly on the dry side.